lupyuen/lupyuen.github.io/src/tinyemu.md

 # NuttX with VirtIO and OpenAMP

-_NuttX talks to TinyEMU Console over VirtIO and OpenAMP..._
+_NuttX sends data to TinyEMU Console over VirtIO and OpenAMP..._

 _What happens when we run this?_

 NuttX prints correctly to TinyEMU's VirtIO Console.
-Yep our VirtIO Queue is working OK!
+Our VirtIO Queue is working perfectly!
 (Pic above)

 ```bash
 $ temu nuttx.cfg